msillano/ArduinoLinuxSerial/README.md

      Using ArduinoLinuxSerial (https://github.com/msillano/ArduinoLinuxSerial) the Master is php, and you need the serial driver (uses devices like /dev/ACMx or /dev/USBx).
 It is blocking the master and the php->Arduino message is limited to 60 char.
-Fastest.
-Useful for simple and fast Arduino responses.
+Fast and robust (CRC and repetions).
+Useful with simple and fast Arduino responses.

      Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, and the Android app uses ports like /dev/bus/dev/00X/00Y, so you don't need the serial driver.
 It is blocking the master (arduino) and it allows big messages.
 It works in background of the main php program.
 Useful for data logging and RT.

      Using USBphpTunnel_Fifo (https://github.com/msillano/USBphpTunnel_fifo) the master is php.
-It is NOT blocking the master, allows payload of 4k, allows concurrence.
+It is NOT blocking the master, allows payload up to 4k, allows concurrence (many users via WIFI).
 Works in background, and it is no fast (depending from polling Arduno frequence, 5-15 sec. plus processing time).
 Well placed for long Arduino processes (like waiting user actions).